Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx4-payment-channels.md

 ## Problem: Potential Loss of Funds

 Take another look at the funding transaction output below.
-How can Alice lose all of her funds in this setup?
+Do you notice a security flaw?

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/funding.png" alt="funding.png" width="100%" height="auto">
 </p>

+#### Question: How can Alice lose all of her funds in this setup?
 <details>
   <summary>Answer</summary>

-If Bob stops responding or refuses to cooperate, then there's no way for Alice to retrieve her funds from this payment channel.
+If Bob stops responding or refuses to cooperate, then there's no way for Alice to retrieve her funds from this payment channel!
 This is because, to spend from a 2-of-2 multisig, you need signatures from *both* parties.
 </details>

-How can we address this problem for Alice?
+#### Question: How can we fix this security flaw?

 <details>
   <summary>Answer</summary>

 There are a few different ways to go about this, but the general solution is that we will need to create a way for Alice to recieve a "refund" or unilateral exit from the channel.
 Can you think of how we can implement this?

 </details>